Nafir: Egypt, Assyria, Rome, Greece, Israel

-With the exception of some early straight-tubed European instruments such as the Greek salpinx and Roman tuba, and extremely-curved examples like the lur, cornu and buccina, pre-13th century European trumpets were shaped like oxen horns until encounters with Islamic armies' nafirs inspired creation of instruments such as the Spanish añafil and French buisine.
+Except for some early straight-tubed European instruments such as the Greek salpinx and Roman tuba, and extremely-curved examples like the lur, cornu and buccina, pre-13th century European trumpets were shaped like oxen horns until encounters with Islamic armies' nafirs inspired creation of instruments such as the Spanish añafil and French buisine.
 As Europeans developed these into bent-tubed instruments, Islamic instruments followed suit.